Blog

 Dry erase board on the pantry door (listing domestic chores assigned to family members): This list represents what “leadership” looks like in your home.

-Tip #1: Each location should help you remember key words in your passphrase.
+Tip #1: Each location helps you remember key words in your passphrase.

 Tip #2: Add symbols and numbers to make your passphrase more complex.